 Instructions

 - In the same skillet, heat one tablespoon of olive oil.
-Add the mushrooms and cook stirring occasionally, until the water that was released by mushrooms starts to evaporate.
+Add the mushrooms and cook, stirring occasionally, until the water that was released by the mushrooms begins to evaporate.2 pounds white or brown mushrooms

-- Season the mushrooms with salt and garlic powder and continue cooking until the mushrooms are soft, reduced in volume, and the mushroom liquid has almost evaporated, for about 5 to 7 more minutes.
+- Season the mushrooms with salt and garlic powder, and continue cooking until the mushrooms are soft, reduced in volume, and the mushroom liquid has almost evaporated, for about 5 to 7 more minutes.salt to taste, 1 tsp garlic powder

-- Add the pre-cooked pepper and onion, diced tomatoes, vegetable stock, paprika, and thyme.
+- Add the pepper and onion mixture, diced tomatoes, vegetable stock, paprika, and thyme.
 Stir well.
-Bring to a boil, cover, reduce the heat and let it simmer for about 20 minutes.
+Bring to a boil, cover, reduce the heat, and let it simmer for about 20 minutes.1 can (14 oz/398 ml) diced tomatoes, 2 cups vegetable broth, 1½ Tbsp paprika, 5 to 6 sprigs of fresh thyme

 Delicious!
 Served it over quinoa for a low carb meal.